Off Guard (song): Background and composition

 Elvana Gjata wrote the song alongside Ty Dolla Sign, Dominic Jordan, Jimmy Giannos and Poo Bear.
 The production was handled by the latter and The Audibles.
 Josh Gudwin and Chris G were additionally hired for the song's mixing and mastering process.
 The song was released as a single through Sony Music under exclusive license from East Music Matters.
 It is a dance-pop recording incorporating electronic and R&B influences into its sound.
 The song is entirely performed in the English language, constituting Gjata's second single in the respective language.

 Music video and reception

 The accompanying music video for the "Off Guard" was announced to be released on 1 April 2018 by a teaser uploaded on Gjata's Facebook profile though it was premiered onto Gjata's YouTube channel simultaneously with the song's release on 6 April 2018.
-It was directed by the American film director Ethan Lader in Venice Beach at Los Angeles, California.
+It was directed by American film director Ethan Lader in Venice Beach at Los Angeles, California.